Aliases for GNG3 Gene

 Guanine nucleotide binding proteins are heterotrimeric signal-transducing molecules consisting of alpha, beta, and gamma subunits.
 The gamma subunit determines the specificity of which signaling pathways will be affected by this particular complex.
 The protein encoded by this gene represents the gamma subunit of both inhibitory and stimulatory complexes. [provided by RefSeq, Jan 2012]

 GeneCards Summary for GNG3 Gene

 GNG3 (G Protein Subunit Gamma 3) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Thromboxane signalling through TP receptor and Inwardly rectifying K+ channels.
 GO annotations related to this gene include GTPase activity and G-protein coupled receptor binding.
 An important paralog of this gene is GNG12.

 UniProtKB/Swiss-Prot for GNG3 Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.